moq-wg/moq-transport/draft-ietf-moq-transport.md

 **Stream Header Group**

-A sender MUST NOT send an Object on a stream if its Group ID is less than a previously sent Group ID on that stream, or if its Object ID is less than or equal to a previously sent Object ID within a given group on that stream.
+A publisher MUST NOT send an Object on a stream if its Group ID is less than a previously sent Group ID on that stream, or if its Object ID is less than or equal to a previously sent Object ID within a given group on that stream.